 - For scuff marks and blemishes that cannot be removed with the cleaning brush, rub a rubber cleaning stone, a piece of crepe rubber, or suede eraser on the affected area.
 Besides, you can scrape the area with an emery board.

 - After the harsh treatment, you can brush over the suede with a nylon brush to help lift the nap.

 In cases where the nap has worn down, you may have to brush the middle wire bristles of a suede brush vigorously before using the nylon brush.

 - Finally, remove the crumpled newspaper from the shoes and store them.
-If you wear them occasionally, you may wrap the shoes lightly in tissue paper and then keep them in a shoe box.
+If you wear them occasionally, you may wrap the shoes lightly in tissue paper and then keep them in a shoebox.

-While scraping tough stains with an emery board, you can consider steaming over the affected area with an iron, or simply a kettle to help open up the pores, thereby making it easier to clean.
+While scraping tough stains with an emery board, you can consider steaming over the affected area with an iron, or only a kettle to help open up the pores, thereby making it easier to clean.